Stamp Duty on Second Homes in UK Guide

 Does the additional rate apply to leasehold extensions?

-Despite the stamp duty surcharge, Islington and Stoke Newington are ideal locations if you want to buy a property to live in or as an investment.
+Despite the stamp duty surcharge, Islington and Stoke Newington are ideal locations if you want to buy a second home or an investment property.

-For more information on properties for sale in Islington or Stoke Newington, contact us today.
+For more information on properties for sale in Islington or properties for sale in Stoke Newington, contact us today.